 Tucson sits southeast of Phoenix in a cooler part of the Sonoran Desert.
 You’ll find some of the best hiking in the state in Tucson’s Santa Catalina Mountains, which are almost three times taller than the Phoenix Mountain Preserve.

 The impressive elevation means the mountains get snowfall each winter, creating a snow globe effect complete with winter flora and fauna.
 You’ll even be able to ski on Mt.
 Lemmon!
+If it’s not ski season, you can opt for a scenic sky ride to soak in the gorgeous views!
+You can take a roundtrip ride or hop off at the top for a hike.

-There are plenty of trails to choose from in the area.
+There are plenty of other trails to choose from in the area.
 The Sabino Canyon Trail is super popular, an easy 8-mile hike located close to the city.
 In Catalina State Park, just north of the city, you’ll find more trails, including the Romero Pools hike, perfect for photos and a quick dip in the deep swimming holes.

 Tucson is quieter than its city sister, Phoenix, but it doesn’t lack in personality.
 You’ll find lighter traffic, plenty of cool boutique hotels, historic bars, and great hole-in-the-wall restaurants.